Debt consolidation is something that people come to consider when and if they find themselves dealing with the burden of debt.

 2. It can lead to more expenses

-The key is to get rid of your debt as soon as possible, and this can only happen if you are organised and determined to pay off your loan.
+The key is to get rid of your debt as soon as possible, and this can only happen if you are organized and determined to pay off your loan.

 3. Loses can be significant